tsnellgrove/dark_castle3/doc/to_do.md

 	- DONE: confirm new branch on GitHub is now ahead of master

 *** mvps ***
-- TBD: sort out double print of score after win
+- DONE: sort out double print of score after win
 	- DONE: test to confirm if error still exists
 	- FINDING: no-dup on death
 		- FINDING: death ending from end.disp_end()